Quickly deployable solutions to everyday issues

 If your team have a different way of working each process, how can you drive consistent quality and increase productivity?

+Making Continuous Improvement happen every day in your business is the ideal for an effective and efficient operation.
 The Plan–Do–Check–Act methodology or Deming cycle is the means by which teams can create Continuous Improvement to their everyday work.

-You need to create the means by which Problems can be raised.
-We recommend this as an element of your Daily Stand Up meeting.
+However, making Continuous Improvement part of your everyday life takes time and effort.
+You need to create the means by which Problems can be raised; we recommend this as an element of your Daily Stand Up meeting.

 Allocate time on a regular basis for structured problem solving.
 Include a cross section of your staff to get their buy-in and follow a consistent Root Cause Analysis and problem solving process.